Best Hikes in the Smoky Mountains

 If you’re visiting the Great Smoky Mountains or Gatlinburg area, going on a hike is of course THE main attraction!
-These are (in my opinion) the best hikes in the Smoky Mountains:
+These are (in my opinion) the best hikes in the Smokies:

-Having visited Gatlinburg, on many separate occasions, these are the hikes I’ve done that have stood out to me the most!
-Also, please make sure to check the park website for trail conditions and closure notices before setting out.
+Having visited nearby Pigeon Forge and Gatlinburg on many separate occasions, these are the hikes that stand out to me most!
+Check the park website for trail conditions and closure notices before setting out.

 Difficulty: Easy, 2.3 miles round-trip